-Each Fellow will receive access to community, mentorship, training, and resources to support their venture and themselves, including:
+Each member of the Circle and Fellowship will receive access to community, mentorship, training, and resources to support their venture and themselves, including:

-Training: Fellows will have access to comprehensive startup training, and will be invited to participate in the:
+Training: Fellows and Circle members will have access to comprehensive startup training, and will be invited to participate in the:

-Coaching: Regular (monthly or more frequent) coaching sessions with members of the NYU Entrepreneurial Institute Coaching Team, Entrepreneurs in Residence, and Founders in Residence.
+Coaching: Fellows and Circle members will have priority access to regular (monthly or more frequent) coaching sessions with members of the NYU Entrepreneurial Institute Coaching Team and Founders in Residence.

-Mentoring: Fellows will be paired with seasoned entrepreneurial and investor mentors from the greater NYC and US startup communities.
+Mentoring: Fellows (not Circle members) will be paired with seasoned entrepreneurial and investor mentors from the greater NYC and US startup communities.
 Further, fellows will have access to a network of 120+ external mentors and funders through the broader network of mentors at the NYU Entrepreneurial Institute.

 We’re pleased to introduce the NYU Female Founders Fellows!